KristofferC/PGFPlotsX.jl/docs/src/man/data.md

 ## [Table and TableData](@id table_header)

 A `Table` represents a matrix of data where each column is labeled.
-It can simply point to an external data file or store the data inline in the `.tex` file. `Table`s can have options.
+It can simply point to an external data file or store the data inline in the `tex` file. `Table`s can have options.

-`TableData` is the representation of just the data, without the `table[options]` part.
+`TableData` is the representation of *just the data*, without the `table[options]` part.
 It is useful for inline tables in specials cases.
 Also, calls to `Table` use `TableData` to convert the arguments, so if you want to learn about all the ways to construct a `Table`, see the methods of [`TableData`](@ref).

 ```@docs
 Table